My favorite snorkeling beach on the south shore

 Maluaka Beach is just south of Wailea at the end of Makena Road.
 The entrance is off of the main street so most visitors drive past without even knowing it’s there.
 Come on… tell the truth… it’s kinda fun to know a secret huh?
 Ok, well it’s not top secret, but it’s definitely one of Maui’s lesser known beaches.

 One of the beauties of Maluaka is the variety of activities for which the beach is suited.
 Maluaka is protected from Hawaii’s predominant trade winds because it’s hidden behind the mountain of Haleakala.
 Without the strong trade winds, the sea remains relatively calm and undisturbed.
 The calm water makes for great swimming, boating, and fishing.
 The snorkeling is easy and relaxed.
 The soft sand is perfect for tanning, relaxing, volleyball, and the kids.

 Ummm… that’s great, but what about the turtles?

 I was just getting to that with my Insider Tip:

 Remember what I mentioned a moment ago about the fish not being directly along the sand?
 That’s because most marine life aren’t big fans of vast expanses of nothing.
 If you’re asking yourself why, I think tips #4 and #5 of my Hawaii Snorkeling Tips page may clear it up for you.

-To find the turtles, walk south down the beach until you get to the rocks at the end of the sand.
+To find the turtles, walk south down the beach until you get to the rocks at the end of the sand (see the two pics below).
 The coral reef begins here.
 This is where you’ll find the fish and, of course, the turtles.
 The reef has a gentle slope so you’ll be able to find any swimming depth that’s comfortable for you.